Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 ### Avoiding root
 root can be avoided in different ways in the final container:
 - Image creation time: setting the `USER` instruction in the Dockerfile.
-- Container creation time: setting the user via the tools available (`user:` in the Compose file).
+- Container creation time: via the tools available (`user:` in the Compose file).
 - Container runtime: degrading privileges with entrypoints scripts (`gosu UID:GID`).

 Well-made images with security in mind will have a `USER` instruction.
 In my experience, most peole will run images blindly, so it's good harm reduction.
 Setting the user manually works in some images that aren't designed without root in mind, and it's also great to mitigate some *scenarii* where the image is controlled by an attacker.
 You also won't have surprises when mounting volumes, so I highly recommend setting the user explicitly and make sure volume permissions are correct once.
 Some images allow users to define their own UID/GID user with environment variables, with an entrypoint script that runs as root and takes care of the volume permissions before dropping privileges.
 While technically fine, it is still attack surface, and it requires the `SETUID`/`SETGID` capabilities to be available in the container.